Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Introduction

 \section{Introduction}

-Recent developments of Large Language Models (LLMs) can be attributed to prompt tuning \cite{prefixtuning2021, powerofscale2021} and \textit{in-context learning} \cite{gpt22019, gpt32020} via automatic \textit{prompting} in few-shot \cite{ape2022, cot2022} and zero-shot settings \cite{zerocot2022, opro2024}.
-LLM prompt tuning methods optimize prompting parameters to guide the model's responses, whereas in-context learning adapts the model to new tasks using informative prompts with examples and instructions making it popular for general-purpose or experimental usage.
-Notably, a common trend for both techniques, particularly in-context learning, is to keep the model's internal parameters unchanged and not involve fine-tuning them with new data \cite{promptsurvey2023}.

-However, prompting becomes more challenging for graphs because: First, there is a wide range of graph tasks; thus, unlike general language tasks \cite{bert2019, gpt12018}, \textit{task unification} is difficult in graphs.
-Subsequently, it restricts the opportunities of collecting large amounts of data easily from available resources such as the internet \cite{gpt22019} and causes bottlenecks to pre-train \textit{large} Graph Neural Networks (\gnns) for general purposes.
-Second, because of the limited reasoning capabilities of \gnns \cite{gfm2024, position2024} it is non-trivial to constitute instructive graph prompts by the human (natural) language \cite{talkgraph2024}.
+Prompt tuning \citep{prefixtuning2021, powerofscale2021} has driven many recent developments for Large Language Models (LLMs).
+These methods optimize external prompting parameters to guide a model's responses.
+The goal is to avoid fine-tuning the model's vast number of internal parameters for adaptation to new downstream tasks, keeping the core pre-trained knowledge intact \citep{beyondfinetuning2025, parameterefficient2024, promptsurvey2023}.
+However, prompting becomes more challenging for graphs because: First, there is a wide range of graph tasks; thus, unlike general language tasks \citep{bert2019, gpt12018}, \textit{task unification} is difficult in graphs.
+This hinders the collection of large-scale data, e.g., from the internet \citep{gpt22019}, creating bottlenecks in pre-training \textit{large} Graph Neural Networks (\gnns) for general-purpose use.
+Second, because of the limited reasoning capabilities of \gnns \citep{gfm2024, position2024}, it is non-trivial to constitute instructive graph prompts in human (natural) language \citep{talkgraph2024}.
+Thus, \gnn prompting should be understood as a parameter-efficient adaptation paradigm inspired by LLM prompting, rather than as evidence that current \gnns possess LLM-like zero-/few-shot reasoning abilities.